britishlibrary/peripleo/Configuration-Guide.md

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Dataset Metadata

 It is possible to include metadata about each dataset specifically, inside the data file directly.
-If metadata is present in the datafile(s), Peripleo will compile an attribution list for all datafiles, and provide a link to this list in the loading screen.
+If metadata is present in the datafile(s), Peripleo will compile an attribution list for all datafiles that include metadata, and provide a link to this list in the loading screen.
 In this case, the loading screen will not close automatically, but display an __Ok__ confirmation button.
 (Exactly like when a custom welcome message is configured.)

 To insert dataset metadata into a Linked Places file, add an `indexing` field at the top level element.